 The Scott County Sheriff's Office Administration Division is located inside the Scott County Security Center at 111 South 1st Street, Scottsburg, In.
 47170

-The office currently has three full-time employees (Administrative Assistant, Lorrie Boswell, Jail Matron, Wendy McClain and Dispatch information officer, Patti Combs)
+The office currently has two full-time employees (Administrative Assistant, Lorrie Boswell and Dispatch information officer, Patti Combs

 Lorrie has worked for the Sheriff’s Office since 2016.
 Lorrie's duties include, but are not limited to: Process and audit of all invoices prior to payment, Prepares Sheriff’s Offices payroll, Maintains all financial records in relationship to reimbursement for housing through IDOC, Maintains Sheriff’s / Jail budgets, Provides information regarding account balances, as needed and Prepares tax warrants in accordance to state and federal standards.